jdhao/blog_source/tmux_cheatsheet.md

 +--------------+--------------+
 ```

-By default, `split-window` command only spans the the width of current pane.
-We
+By default, `split-window` command only spans the width of current pane.
+We can
-can use the `-f` option to make the new pane span the entire window width.
-The
+use the `-f` option to make the new pane span the entire window width.
+The help
-help for `-f` says that:
+for `-f` says that:

 > -f  -- create new pane spanning full window width or height